5 Instagram Scams Everyone Should Avoid

-(with video) This variation of the scam comes as an educational support for young students.
-Crooks present scholarship opportunities, such as ‘Solomon Jackson Fund‘.
+(with video) This variation of the scam comes as educational support for young students.
+Crooks present scholarship opportunities, such as the ‘Solomon Jackson Fund‘.
 Watch the video below to see this scam exposed.

-One last type of Instgram scams these days come as a economic stimulus due to the COVID-19 crisis, where users receive messages featuring a fake list with Government grants (in US, UK and Australia) or a Canada Emergency Response Benefit check.
+One last type of Instagram scams these days come as an economic stimulus due to the COVID-19 crisis, where users receive messages featuring a fake list with Government grants (in the US, UK, and Australia) or a Canada Emergency Response Benefit check.
 Last but not least, beware of the PayPal Money Adder Scam and the Civil Service Exam message going around on Instagram, as well.

 How To Avoid The Instagram Scams:

-The only real line of defense is the same for this scam than every other “something for nothing” phishing scam.
+The only real line of defense is the same for this scam as every other “something for nothing” phishing scam.
 Make sure to contact the company and verify the offer’s legitimacy.

 Most larger corporations have entire departments dedicated to handling the influx of requests for these special offers; don’t ever feel like you are bothering an employee by making a verification.
 It is well worth your time to protect your personal identification.
 Also, if you use reloadable cards such as MoneyPak, Green Dot, Vanilla Reload, or Ukash – never give the account numbers to anyone.

 If you really are into redeeming free stuff online, use only legitimate companies.
-One of the most trustworthy service out there is Swagbucks.com, which is the world’s largest free online rewards program.
-You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos, or play games.
-The company has a A+ rating with the Better Business Bureau.
+One of the most trustworthy services out there is Swagbucks.com, which is the world’s largest free online rewards program.
+You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos or play games.
+The company has an A+ rating with the Better Business Bureau.
 It takes a minute to register, but the rewards are great.
 You can register for free HERE.